Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 - Modify webpack config to make public path dynamic

-**Note:** TEST_PORT is required to run application on local docker env, However for production it will be 443 and hence can be removed.
+**Note:** TEST_PORT is required to run application on local docker env.
+However, for production it will be 443 and hence can be removed.

 ```typescript
 output: {